G29T/Item-Manager/README.md

 ### Hover Effects:

-When users hover over the proposals and items in the lists, visual effects are applied (such as shadows), giving the impression that the items are coming out of the background.
+When users hover over the proposals and items in the lists, visual effects are applied (such as shadows etc.), giving the impression that the items are coming out of the background.
 This enhances the user experience and provides a more interactive feel.

 ## Icons

--Icon: local_offer
-Meaning: Represents the action of making a proposal.
-When clicked, it triggers the openProposalDialog(item) method, which opens a dialog box containing the form necessary for creating a new proposal.

 - Icon: group
   Meaning: Indicates that the item is shared with other users.